The High Protein Myth Dog Foods

 Proteins are processed through the liver; any waste materials are then filtered and excreted through the kidneys.
 Plant protein diets are hard on your pet's liver and kidneys.
 They have to work far harder to get any goodness out of what are just cheap fillers, such as wheat, corn, rice, gluten, and low-quality animal derivatives.

-High muscle meat based protein diets aren't just healthy for your ageing pet, they are essential.
+High muscle meat and fish-based protein diets aren't just healthy for your ageing pet, they are essential.
 Yet “The Old Wives Tales” still abounds, sometimes promulgated by the pet food manufacturers that fill their pet food with the worst and cheapest type of protein on the market.
 These stories and rumours are for financial gain are often suggesting that low levels of protein are better?

 Some like Bakers Complete, Pedigree Complete, Science Plan, and Royal Canin do not always mention the type of plant protein in their food.
 Why?
 Simple, they buy whatever is cheapest at the time of manufacture.
 The packing has contents that include un-named cereals, meat derivatives, sugars, fats, vegetable derivatives, colourants, antioxidants, and preservatives.
-The meat content in some instances will be the very legal minimum required by legislation.
+The meat content in some instances may be the very legal minimum required by legislation.

 |Is your dog pulling on the Lead, Unruly, Bad Recall, Aggressive on Lead, Jumping Up?